World Football League: 1974 season

 In many cases, WFL teams were unable to meet the most basic team expenses.
-For instance, the Portland Storm's players were reportedly being fed by sympathetic local fans, while the Hornets had their uniforms impounded for not paying a laundry bill from the time the team was located in New York.
-The Birmingham Americans were not paid for the last two months of the season, the Florida Blazers went three months without pay (and reportedly survived on McDonald's meal vouchers), the Hornets were not paid regularly after the third week of October, and the Sharks were not paid for what turned out to be their last six games.
+For instance, the Portland Storm's players were reportedly being fed by sympathetic local fans.
+The Hornets had their uniforms impounded for not paying a laundry bill from the time the team was located in New York and were not paid regularly after the third week in October.
+The Birmingham Americans were not paid for the last two months of the season, the Florida Blazers went three months without pay (and reportedly survived on McDonald's meal vouchers), and the Sharks were not paid for what turned out to be their last six games.
 The other teams' finances were not much better, as the Southmen, Bell and Hawaiians were the only teams who met payroll for every week of the season.

 The most dire situation, however, was that of the Detroit Wheels.
 The team's original 33 owners appeared to pay for team expenses out of pocket as they arose, resulting in what amounted to a club football team playing at the professional level.
 On several occasions, the team was left without uniforms when they did not pay the cleaning bill, forcing them to cancel practices.
 After several hotels and airlines went unpaid, the Wheels were also unable to fly to games or get a place for the players to stay without paying in advance.
 One player was forced to pay a hospital bill for his son out of pocket after being informed the team's insurance policy had been cancelled for non-payment of premiums.
 The owners refused to provide filming equipment for the coaches.

 The Wheels seemingly bottomed out when they arrived in Philadelphia to face the Bell.
 The players discovered that there were no medical supplies or tape available, and initially refused to take the field.
 When it looked like the Wheels would have to forfeit, a salesman at the game donated enough tape to allow them to play.
 The league was forced to take over the team after complaints from the players.